BLM sign adorns Jamaica Avenue

 Councilman Daneek Miller (D-St. Albans) put down some paint before stepping back to the sidewalk on the hot, humid day.

-Councilwoman Adrienne Adams (D-Jamaica) believes moving forward with the sign in Jamaica is especially important your younger people.
+Councilwoman Adrienne Adams (D-Jamaica) believes moving forward with the sign in Jamaica is especially important for younger people.

 “It’s important that they know that black lives really do matter, that it’s not just a cliche,” she said.

+Mayor de Blasio also dropped by.
+Other public officials participating included state Sen. Leroy Comrie (D-St. Albans), Assemblyman Clyde Vanel (D-Queens Village) and Councilman Rory Lancman (D-Fresh Meadows).

-More than 20 members of the Queens Chapter of the Zeta Phi Beta national sorority were on hand.
+About 20 members of the Queens Chapter of the Zeta Phi Beta Sorority were on hand.

 “We’re a service organization,” chapter Vice President Wilhelmine James said.
 “This is part of our service.”